Table of Contents

 There is so much more to the Sacred Valley in Peru than Machu Picchu and Cusco.
 The Sacred Valley stretches one hundred kilometers from the Pisac Ruins and Pisac Town to the Machu Picchu citadel.

-The valley was an important area for constructing important Inca checkpoints, a sustainable source of water from the Urubamba river, and as it has two distinct seasons, the wet and dry seasons, the valley was and is, perfect for agriculture.
+The valley was an important area for constructing important Inca checkpoints, a sustainable source of water from the Urubamba River.
+The Sacred Valley has two distinct seasons, the wet and dry seasons, making the valley perfect for agriculture.

 The Sacred Valley is full of diversity, fun, culture, adrenaline, and beaming with life!
 When you head to Cusco make sure you don’t miss out on much of the action and various other things to see rather than Machu Picchu alone.